michidk/rost/README.md

 <p align="center"><img src="logo.jpg" alt="Rust German Logo"></p>

-Aren't you _müde_ from writing Rust programs in English?
+Aren't you _muede_ from writing Rust programs in English?
 Do you like saying "scheiße" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some German touch to your programs?